Metaform/dcsa/content/en/documentation/overview/_index.md

 The **European Cloud Accelerator (ECA)** is a collaborative initiative to enable a new era of *trusted, sovereign, and interoperable data sharing* across Europe’s digital landscape.

-At its core, the ECA is about helping organizations across sectors—public, private, and academic—build and adopt **data spaces**: decentralized, policy-driven ecosystems where data can be shared under clear terms, across company and cloud boundaries, without losing control or sovereignty.
+At its core, the ECA is about helping organizations across sectors—public, private, and academic—build and adopt **dataspaces**: decentralized, policy-driven ecosystems where data can be shared under clear terms, across company and cloud boundaries, without losing control or sovereignty.

 ## Why It Matters